 In this post, we’ll dive into a deeper explanation for why broken links are something worth seeking out and correcting.
-Then, we’ll show you five different methods that you can use to find and fix broken links in WordPress without slowing down your site.
+Then, we’ll show you five different methods that you can use to find and fix broken links without slowing down your site.

 Broken Links Are Bad for SEO and User Experience